laszabine/terra-snellman/README.md

 ## Features

-This Add-on modifies the layout of games by drawing faction boards, resources, and bonus/favor/town/scoring tiles with images that resemble those in board game.
+This Add-on modifies the layout of games by drawing faction boards, resources, and bonus/favor/town/scoring tiles with images that resemble those in the board game.

 Not all expansions are implemented yet.
 If you open a game that uses an expansion that is not implemented, the game will render as it would without the Add-on.